gatling/gatling/src/sphinx/quickstart.rst

 Presently our Simulation is one big monolithic scenario.

-So first let split it in composable business processes, like one would do with PageObject pattern with Selenium.
+So first let split it into composable business processes, like one would do with PageObject pattern with Selenium.
 This way, you'll be able to easily reuse some parts and build complex behaviors without sacrificing maintenance.

 In our scenario we have three separated processes: